AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/user-notifications.md

 * Whenever the upload of a csv list of users is unsuccessful.
 The Admin gets a message with the reason for failure.
 * Administrator can also set up instance level notification alerts for courses and learning programs.
 In this case, Administrator gets the notifications based on the frequency selected at instance level.

-**Note***
+>[!NOTE]
+>
-*If an administrator has author or manager privileges in addition to his role, then the administrator gets notifications pertaining to each role.
+>If an administrator has author or manager privileges in addition to his role, then the administrator gets notifications pertaining to each role.

 A sample notification window for admin role is shown in the following screenshot: